glamsystems/glam/README.md

 ## Onchain Asset Management on Solana

 GLAM is a platform for building and managing institutional-grade investment products on Solana.
-Through programmable vaults and mints, GLAM provides the infrastructure for onchain operations with robust security and controls.
+Through programmable vaults and mints, GLAM provides the infrastructure for onchain operations with fine-grained acccess controls.

 ### Quick Links